MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/extensibility/extensibility-home-page.md

 ## How do I create an extensible solution?

-This section includes some best paratices on how to create/make your code extensible, so that consumers of your code can extend your solution.
+This section includes some best paratices on how to create/make your solution extensible, so that consumers of your code can extend your solution.

 + [Classes](extensible-classes.md)
 + [Methods](extensible-methods.md)